hyperledger-labs/blockchain-carbon-accounting/emissions-data/README.md

 For the above you may need to start a new [Infura](https://infura.io/) project and use the credentials there for the project id and secret.
 Regarding the Ethereum dealer wallet you will need for the private key, one option is [MetaMask](https://metamask.io/) which offers a handy Chrome extension.
 Moreover, you may also need to create a Goerli TestNet wallet.
 Detailed instructions regarding how to set this up can be found for example at [the Mudit blog](https://mudit.blog/getting-started-goerli-testnet/).
-We already have smart contracts under [net-emissions-token](https://github.com/hyperledger-labs/blockchain-carbon-accounting/blob/4a8c8c916127bdabed7734074fb9ae78e44e27cc/net-emissions-token-network/README.md) network.
+We already have smart contracts under [net-emissions-token](https://github.com/hyperledger-labs/blockchain-carbon-accounting/blob/4a8c8c916127bdabed7734074fb9ae78e44e27cc/hardhat/README.md) network.
 The Express API that connects to ethereum will call that to create emissions tokens.
-Please check the instructions for the `net-emissions-token-network` [here](https://github.com/hyperledger-labs/blockchain-carbon-accounting/blob/4a8c8c916127bdabed7734074fb9ae78e44e27cc/net-emissions-token-network/docs/using-the-react-application.md).
+Please check the instructions for the `hardhat` [here](https://github.com/hyperledger-labs/blockchain-carbon-accounting/blob/4a8c8c916127bdabed7734074fb9ae78e44e27cc/hardhat/docs/using-the-react-application.md).
 Note for the `CONTRACT_ADDRESS` you can use the address of Ethereum contract required to connect to on the Goerli testnet, this can be found in the Settings section of your Infura project.
 In particular, checkout the section "With Goerli testnet" below after following the instructions for installing the React application above therein.